grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* in later stories, the floating mines become a standard tool. they have a machine calculator that calculates the psi of the floats for them, but still have to fill them by hand.
 * [ ] the nerd character might be able to listen to the water mics and determine size and types of ships by screw rpms or something?
 * [ ] The mini sub in some situation wants to create even more noise, so they make some kind of adjustment to the engines to run clackily or something.
-* [ ] they smuggle a hold full of expensive watches. the watches get wound up with the movement of the boat. while running silent under the authority ship the sonar realizes they can hear the watches. down in the silence of the hold with no engine running, the ticking is clearly audible, like the telltale heart. possibly audible to the authority ship.
-	* the watches are a shipment from one of the authority govts to field troops to use for artillery
-* [ ] at some point have one of the characters dip a comb in engine grease and run it through their hair
+* [X] at some point have one of the characters dip a comb in engine grease and run it through their hair
 * [ ] they have a pile of crappy old (pre-war) bicycles, when the cargo bay is clear, they have donut races like the Seven xmas party:
 	* "A submarine is just a very very complicated bicycle" "how so" "well, a bicycle is a kind of mechanical magic, the best physicists in the world can't REALLY tell you how it works.
 Submarines are infinitely more complex, but tap into that same kind of mechanical magic."
 	* someone builds a ramp, and maybe someone else has some kind of fancy aluminum bicycle frame, that cracks in half like a wishbone after going over the jump